Sergio Ramos: Return to Sevilla

-On 4 September 2023, Ramos returned to his boyhood club Sevilla after 18 years, by signing a contract until the end of the season.
+On 4 September 2023, Ramos returned to his boyhood club Sevilla after 18 years, signing a contract until the end of the season.
 On 17 September, he made his second debut for Sevilla in a 1–0 win over Las Palmas at the Ramón Sánchez Pizjuán Stadium.
 Three days later, he made his Champions League debut with Sevilla in a 1–1 draw against Lens.
 On 21 October, Ramos played against his former club Real Madrid for the first time since he left in 2021, in a La Liga match that ended in a 1–1 draw at the Ramón Sánchez Pizjuán Stadium, helping secure a point from the match.

 On 26 November, he was involved in a notable and bizarre incident during a match against Real Sociedad, in which he received two red cards.
 He was initially shown a red card after receiving a second yellow card for a late challenge on Brais Méndez.
 Following this, he appealed for a VAR review, prompting the referee to examine the slow-motion footage.
 After reviewing the footage, the referee rescinded the second yellow card, and immediately issued Ramos a straight red card.

 On 29 November, he scored his first goal for Sevilla following his return in a 3–2 home defeat against PSV Eindhoven in the Champions League, equaling the record of most goals scored by defenders set by Roberto Carlos and Gerard Piqué, which also marked the 10,000th goal in the competition.
 On 12 December, he broke the record, by scoring his 17th goal with a Panenka-style penalty in a 2–1 away defeat against Lens.

 On 25 February 2024, Ramos returned to the Santiago Bernabéu to play against Real Madrid, following his departure from the club in 2021, as his team suffered a 1–0 defeat.
 Later that year, on 17 June, Sevilla announced that Ramos would not stay at the club for the following season.